ESG Overview

 However, that is not to understate the magnitude of the challenges we need to address going forward, arguably the most critical of which is to play a role in the global effort to tackle Climate Change and create a sustainable environment for our children.

-We are members of the Getting to Zero Coalition, signatories to the Call to Action for Shipping Decarbonization, and are focused on achieving net zero carbon emissions by 2050.
+We are members of the Getting to Zero Coalition, signatories to the Call to Action for Shipping Decarbonization, and are committed to achieving net zero carbon emissions by 2050.

 These are complex times, and the challenges we must collectively face, together with the nature of ESG itself, will continue to evolve.
 We are committed to continuous improvement and to ensuring that Global Ship Lease creates sustainable value over the long term.